 Aug.
 2023: I gave a lunch seminar at Caltech CMS on Aug.
 2. I presented works on deriving self-consistent field theory for diblock copolymers and Bayesian parameter inference from microscopy data of diblock copolymer thin films. [slides] [thesis] [preprint]

 Jul.
-2023: The paper "A nonlocal theory of heat transfer and micro-phase separation of nanostructured copolymers" is published in the International Journal of Heat and Mass Transfer.
+2023: The paper "A nonlocal theory of heat transfer and micro-phase separation of nanostructured copolymers" was published in the International Journal of Heat and Mass Transfer.
 Congratulations to Pratyush, Danial, and Kira! [link]

 Jun.
 2023: A preprint paper titled "Bayesian model calibration for diblock copolymer thin film self-assembly using power spectrum of microscopy data and machine learning surrogate" is now available.
 This paper is based on a chapter of my Ph.D. dissertation. [link]